google-research/nisaba/nisaba/scripts/brahmic/data/README.md

 ## Language specific directories

-Data files corresponding to the specific languages are kept under `lang`.
+The data for languages that use a particular script are kept under subdirectories inside the corresponding script directory.
 These directory names follow [BCP 47](https://tools.ietf.org/html/bcp47).
-Example:
-`bn` for Bengali.
+For example, the data files for Bangla in Bengali script are located in `Beng/bn` directory.

 1.  `before_consonant.textproto` and `after_consonant.textproto`: The specific
-    rewrites are part of the Visual Norm rewrites specific to the language on top of the corresponding script specific ones.
+    rewrites are part of the visual normalization rewrites specific to the language on top of the corresponding script specific ones.
 For example, the rewrites in `bn` will be applied on top of the corresponding `Beng` script rewrites.
 These rewrites are applied with *before-consonant* and *after-consonant* contexts respectively.

 ## Common directory